scriptsharks/scriptsharks.source/docs/0x00 History/01 In the Beginning.md

 Speaking of battles for digital supremacy, Creeper and Reaper also inspired the creation of [Core War](https://en.wikipedia.org/wiki/Core_War) in 1984, a computer programming game wherein software "warriors" fight for dominance in a virtual computer.
 Warrior programs were written in "Redcode," a primitive form of Assembly Language designed specifically for the game.

 Fictionalized versions of Reaper also featured as antagonists in the Japanese anime TV series [Digimon](https://en.wikipedia.org/wiki/Digimon_Tamers).
 So cool.

+# Wascally Wabbits

+The first [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb) dropped in 1974 in the form of "Wabbit" (or "Rabbit," depending on who you ask).
+The program would "fork" itself in memory ad infinitum, draining resources until the affected systems ground to a halt.
+The malware earned its name from the rate at which the program reproduced.

+Fun trivia: A similar fork bomb plays a significant role in ScriptSharks history!
+(But that's a story for a different time.)

+# Think of an Animal...

+In 1975, John Walker created the first [Trojan Horse](https://en.wikipedia.org/wiki/Trojan_horse_(computing)) malware as a mechanism for distributing a video game he had designed.
+The game was called ANIMAL, and was quite the clever iteration upon the old "guess the animal" games of the day.
+John's ANIMAL script included a bunch of nifty tricks that drew inspiration from [ELIZA](https://en.wikipedia.org/wiki/ELIZA) to present a more life-like, adaptive experience.
+The game was quite popular, and everyone wanted a copy.
+Rather than write the program to a bunch of drives and shipping them to all his buddies, John took a more creative approach.
+He created a subroutine, called PERVADE, which ran in the background as users were playing the game.
+The PERVADE subroutine would scan the system for accessible directories, checking to see whether a copy of ANIMAL existed in that directory.
+If not, PERVADE would create a copy of the game in that directory.
+Otherwise, it would check to see if the running version was newer than the saved copy, replacing older versions with newer ones.
+The trojan spread through the system, gaining greater access as more powerful users played the game.
+In time, it spread to external media, thus spreading to other systems.

+Within a month of its release, ANIMAL had spread across numerous [Univac](https://en.wikipedia.org/wiki/Univac) computers, eventually making its way to Univac's software development center in Minnesota.
+Rumor has it, Univac (the organization) inadvertently shipped software distribution tapes which contained ANIMAL.
+If true, this could be the first instance of a [supply-chain attack](https://en.wikipedia.org/wiki/Supply_chain_attack) (though it was, admittedly, unintentional).

+After recognizing how wide-spread ANIMAL had become, John and his associates considered how they might go about cleaning up the ANIMAL mess.
+They brainstormed, considered releasing a HUNTER program to spread and destroy the ANIMALs (much like Reaper before it), but in the end the problem was solved without any intervention necessary; Univac released a new Operating System, which handled filesystems in a slightly different manner.
+The change was minor, but it was enough to break the PERVADE subroutine, thus rendering ANIMAL toothless.

+# End of the Beginning

+These stories are legends, indicative of the playful nature of early hackers.
+Many of the "Old Guard" reminisce about this era, when hackers were clever pranksters, driven by passion rather than malice.
+Alas, nothing lasts, and the 1980s witnessed an explosion of the first truly malicious malware in history.